Marguerite Ross Barnett: Career

 During her time at the University of Houston, Dr. Barnett raised over 350 million dollars in funds in less than two years.
-Dr. Barnett received the largest donation in not only the University of Houston's history but any public university at the time.
-The donation was $51.4 million from the John and Rebecca Moore.
+She also received the largest donation in not only the University of Houston's history, but of any public university at the time: $51.4 million from John and Rebecca Moore.

-Dr. Barnett is widely known for the Bridge program and the Texas Center for University-School Partnership, but she focused on many different programs throughout her professional career.
-She served on the board for the Monsanto Company, the Educational testing service, the National student loan marketing association, the Houston Grand Opera, the board of advisors of the Houston Symphony, the American Council on Education, the Board of Union Electric, the St Louis Symphony, the St Louis Arts and Education Council, the and St Louis Civic.
-She was also appointed President's Commission on Environmental Quality by George H. W. Bush Dr. Barnett was also a member of professional associations in political science, South Asian studies, the Overseas Development Council, the Council on Foreign Relations, and the Cleaved council.
-She was the trustee of the committee on Economic Development.
+Though most known for the Bridge program and the Texas Center for University-School Partnership, Dr. Barnett served in many different educational and charitable organizations.
+She was on the board for the Monsanto Company, the Educational testing service, the National Student Loan Marketing Association, the Houston Grand Opera, the advisory board for the Houston Symphony, the American Council on Education, the Board of Union Electric, the St. Louis Symphony, the St. Louis Arts and Education Council, the and St. Louis Civic.
+Dr. Barnett was also a member of professional associations in political science, South Asian studies, the Overseas Development Council, the Council on Foreign Relations, and the Cleaved council; and was the trustee of the Committee for Economic Development.
+She was also appointed President's Commission on Environmental Quality by President George H. W. Bush.

 Awards won

-List of awards Dr. Barnett received from 1964 to 1990.
+List of awards Dr. Barnett received from 1964 to 1990: